Hunter Schafer: Career

+Modeling and acting in Euphoria (2017–2020)

 Schafer started modeling shortly after high school.
 She wanted to use the privileges of "looking like a model" to deconstruct ideas regarding gender identity.
 In 2017, she signed with Elite Model Management after meeting an agent of theirs on Instagram, so she moved to Brooklyn to model in New York City.
 She first worked with Dior and Marc Jacobs, among other brands, and by the end of the year she had modeled for Converse, Gucci, Helmut Lang, and Versus Versace.
 In early 2018, she walked for nine fashion houses including Marc Jacobs, Miu Miu, and House of Holland.
 She made her debut at New York Fashion Week and traveled abroad for the first time to model in Europe.
 She started appearing in fashion magazines around the world; Marie Claire magazine wrote: "the fashion industry embraced Schafer for her ethereal yet edgy look and cool-kid versatility".
 She has also modeled for multiple other brands.
 (Note: Schafer has modeled for Prada, Calvin Klein, Rick Owens, Tommy Hilfiger, Thierry Mugler, Coach, Maison Margiela, Vera Wang, Emilio Pucci, Ann Demeulemeester, and Erdem, among other houses.)

-After high school, Schafer planned to attend Central Saint Martins, an arts college in London, where she was accepted, to study clothing design for nonbinary people.
+After high school, Schafer planned to attend Central Saint Martins, an arts college in London, where she was accepted, to study clothing design for non-binary people.
 She also wanted to open a studio and gallery for trans artists in New York, using grant money she had received from Teen Vogue for her "21 Under 21" listing.

-However, she decided to focus on acting, after she was cast in on the HBO series Euphoria as a transgender high school girl, Jules Vaughn in 2019.
+However, she decided to focus on acting after she was cast in the HBO series Euphoria as a transgender high school girl, Jules Vaughn in 2019.
 She joined the show after finding a casting call for transgender girls on Instagram, which required no previous acting experience.
 A few days later, her modeling agency told her she received the audition.
 She did her final audition in Los Angeles, filmed the show's pilot there a month later, and moved to Los Angeles to film the first season.
 At the time, trans television characters were rare (GLAAD found there were 17 trans characters on television in 2017 and 2018), as were trans actors playing them.
 She worked with the show's creator, Sam Levinson, to make sure Jules's trans experiences were accurate.
 Jules was praised by Vulture for not being a victim of violence like most trans women on screen; she stands up for herself, rather than being a passive victim of the men around her.
 Schafer also worked with the show's costume designer, Heidi Bivens, to make Jules' wardrobe.